mikeoc61/Web_Site_Monitor/README.md

 # Web_Site_Monitor

-Simple Python program which opens a target URL and then loops at a specified interval checking
+Python program which opens a target URL and then loops at a specified interval checking

 1. Accessibility